anoushkaa15/Deep_Learning/README.md

 ### **3.3 Anomaly Suppression Mechanisms**

 To combat reconstruction collapse, Liu et al. (2023) proposed BiGSET, a separation training framework using binary masks to distinguish normal regions from suspected anomalies20.
 Most importantly, our work is an extension of the concepts presented by Shikhar et al. (2024) in "Label-Free Anomaly Detection in Aerial Agricultural Images with Masked Image Modeling".
 This paper established the Swin-Transformer-based MAE framework for agriculture and introduced a fixed Anomaly Suppression Loss (ASL).
-Our method extends this by making the suppression mechanism dynamic rather than fixed, aiming to improve stability during continued learning22.
+Our method extends this by making the suppression mechanism dynamic rather than fixed, aiming to improve stability during continued learning.

 ---